RADON AND YOU

 Radon in Well Water: Recommendations vary from state-to-state for radon in water, with many states providing no recommended action level.
 However, EPA has developed a proposed regulation to reduce radon in drinking water.
 As a result of that regulation, the action level for radon in public water supplies will likely be 4,000 pCi/L.

 Fixing a Radon Problem.
 Reducing radon levels can be easy and relatively inexpensive.
 The first step is to hire a certified radon contractor (mitigator).
 Be sure that you or a testing professional retest the radon level after a radon mitigation system is installed.

 Radon in Air: For most homes, the mitigator will perform a diagnostic evaluation, seal cracks and install an active soil depressurization (ASD) system.
 An ASD system changes air pressure beneath your home and then, through the use of a radon fan, draws out the radon gas and safely vents it above the roofline.

 Radon in Well Water: The two most commonly used types of waterborne radon reduction systems are aeration and granular activated carbon (GAC).
 The radon level is a primary factor in choosing between these systems.* The EPA, for example, does not recommend GAC for radon levels above 5,000 pCi/L.

 Protect yourself and your family.
 Test your home.
 Every home should be tested, even if it was built radon-resistant.
 And if you have well water, test your well.
 You cannot predict radon levels based on state, local neighborhoods, or even the home next door.
 The only way to know whether your home has elevated radon is to test it.

 Testing is simple and inexpensive.
 To quickly find out if you have a radon problem, use a Radon Test Kit or contact us! and we can come and provide a test today.

-Lab certified Radon testing – call for quote
+we offer electronic radon testing and Lab certified Radon testing – call for quote